What is Operations?

 A digital sales to fulfillment process captured end-to end for a big box retailer

 For an operations manager in a retail business looking at implementing online sales as a new channel in their store network as part of a multi-channel strategy, they can record the process they intend the team to go through and automate steps like an email order confirmation for customers, records in Google Sheets, document generation, and more.
-Automatic outputs increase the efficiency of business operations without additional team coordination or migrating to new tools since Next Matter integrates with both internal tools and third-party software
+And this can be applied to any complex process you can imagine, from product returns to B2B onboarding.

 7. Building multiple workflows